FIFA Club World Cup: Prize money

-The 2000 FIFA Club World Championship was the inaugural edition of this competition; it provided US$28 million in prize money for its participants.
-The prize money received by the clubs participating was divided into fixed payments based on participation and results.
-Clubs finishing the tournament from fifth to eighth place received US$2.5 million.
-The club who would eventually finish in fourth place received US$3 million while the third-place team received US$4 million.
-The runner-up earned US$5 million while the eventual champions would gain US$6 million.
+The 2000 FIFA Club World Championship marked the inaugural edition of the tournament and offered a total prize pool of US$28 million.
+Prize money was distributed based on participation and final placement.
+Clubs finishing between fifth and eighth place received US$2.5 million each.
+The fourth-placed team was awarded US$3 million, the third-placed team received US$4 million, the runners-up earned US$5 million, and the champions took home US$6 million.

-The relaunch of the tournament in 2005 FIFA Club World Championship saw different amounts of prize money given and some changes in the criteria of receiving certain amounts.
-The total amount of prize money given dropped to US$16 million.
-The winners received US$5 million and the runners-up US$4 million, with $2.5 million for third place, US$2 million for fourth, US$1.5 million for fifth and US$1 million for sixth.
+When the tournament was relaunched in the 2005 edition, both the total prize money and distribution structure were revised.
+The overall prize pool was reduced to US$16 million.
+The winners received US$5 million, runners-up earned US$4 million, third place received US$2.5 million, and fourth place took US$2 million.
+Fifth and sixth places were awarded US$1.5 million and US$1 million respectively.

-For the 2007 FIFA Club World Cup, a play-off match between the OFC champions and the host-nation champions for entry into the quarter-final stage was introduced in order to increase home interest in the tournament.
-The reintroduction of the match for fifth place for the 2008 competition also prompted an increase in prize money by US$500,000 to a total of US$16.5 million.
+For the 2007 FIFA Club World Cup, a play-off match was introduced between the OFC champions and the host nation's league champions for a place in the quarter-finals, aiming to boost local interest.
+The match for fifth place was reinstated in the 2008 edition, prompting a US$500,000 increase in total prize money, raising the pool to US$16.5 million.

+The revamped 2025 edition featured a major increase in financial rewards, with a record prize pool of US$1 billion.
+The champions are expected to receive up to US$125 million.

 Sponsorship

-Like the FIFA World Cup, the FIFA Club World Cup is sponsored by a group of multinational corporations.
-Toyota Motor Corporation, a Japanese multinational automaker headquartered in Toyota, Aichi, was the Presenting Partner of the FIFA Club World Cup until its sponsorship agreement expired at the end of December 2014 and was not renewed.
-Because Toyota was an automobile manufacturer and the main sponsor of the tournament, Hyundai-Kia's status as a FIFA partner was not active with respect to the Club World Cup prior to 2015.
-However, the other FIFA partners – Adidas, Coca-Cola and Visa – retained full sponsorship rights.
-In 2015, Alibaba Group signed an eight-year contract to become the Presenting Partner of the competition.

-The inaugural competition had six event sponsors: Fujifilm, Hyundai, JVC, McDonald's, Budweiser and MasterCard.
+Like the FIFA World Cup, the FIFA Club World Cup is sponsored by a consortium of multinational corporations.
+Toyota Motor Corporation, a Japanese automaker headquartered in Toyota, Aichi, served as the Presenting Partner of the competition until the end of December 2014, when its sponsorship agreement expired and was not renewed.
+In 2015, Alibaba Group signed an eight-year agreement to take over as Presenting Partner of the tournament.
+The inaugural edition of the competition, held in 2000, featured six official sponsors: Fujifilm, Hyundai, JVC, McDonald's, Budweiser and MasterCard.

-Individual clubs may wear jerseys with advertising, even if such sponsors conflict with those of the FIFA Club World Cup.
-However, only one main sponsor is permitted per jersey in addition to that of the kit manufacturer.
+In June 2025, the Public Investment Fund (PIF) of Saudi Arabia became an official partner of the Club World Cup, joining a growing list of multinational sponsors that included Adidas, Anheuser-Busch InBev, Bank of America, Coca-Cola, Hisense, Lenovo and Qatar Airways.
+While FIFA enforces sponsorship guidelines during the competition, individual clubs are permitted to wear jerseys featuring their own commercial partners, even when these conflict with official tournament sponsors.
+However, only one main sponsor may appear on each jersey in addition to the logo of the kit manufacturer.